AdobeDocs/campaign.en/help/v8/connect/ac-tw.md

 1. From your X app, copy the content of the **Access Token** and **Access Token Secret** fields and paste them into the **[!UICONTROL Access token]** and **[!UICONTROL Access token secret]** fields of your Campaign **Twitter** service.

-1. In Campaign Client Console, click **[!UICONTROL Save]**.
+1. In Campaign client console, click **[!UICONTROL Save]**.
 You have now delegated write access to Adobe Campaign.

 To check your settings, you can: